 CDL Suspensions and Reinstatements

-In addition to knowing what disqualifies you from getting a CDL, it’s important to be aware of behaviors that may lead to the suspension of your CDL.
-Your CDL may be suspended due to your driving record, traffic violations, health changes or DUIs.
-You may need to complete a driver safety course, pay a reinstatement fee and/or avoid driving throughout the duration of your suspension in order to reinstate your CDL.
+In addition to knowing what disqualifies you from getting a CDL, learn about suspensions and reinstatements.
+Be aware of behaviors that may lead to the suspension of your CDL.
+Reasons for suspension include your driving record, traffic violations, health changes, or DUIs.
+So, how do you reinstate your CDL?
+You may need to complete a driver safety course, pay a reinstatement fee, and/or avoid driving throughout the duration of your suspension.
 Severe driving regulations may result in a permanent suspension of your CDL.
 CDL suspensions and reinstatements vary by state, so be sure to check out the regulations that may affect you.

 Ready to take the next steps to receive your CDL?
 Search through our truck driving schools and find the best fit for you and your truck driving ambitions.Already have your CDL?
 Find trucking jobs here!